Gold and White Are Divine

 may also be featured.
 The deities may be associated with the colors beyond clothing, and thus have silver/white or golden

 hair, with pale or bronze skin.
-Even if the gods are not good
+Even with gods that are not good

 , will also wear white and gold.